RogerHuba/swg_guides_macros/macros/combined-loot-harvest.md

-# Combined Loot & Harvest
+# Macro Name: Loot & Harvest

 ## Introduction
 Built on the shoulders of wookies.